dji-sdk/Onboard-SDK/sample/STM32/README.md

 ##Hardware Installation

-Use USART2 for debug.PB10,PB11 as stm32's TX,RX.When connect to an external device ,link stm32-board's Rx to your device's TX.BaudRate is 115200.BaudRate here must be the same as BaudRate in your Serial debugging assistant.;
+Choose USART2 for debug.
+PB10, PB11 as stm32's TX, RX.
+When connect to an external device, link stm32-board's Rx to your device's TX.
+BaudRate is 115200.BaudRate here must be the same as BaudRate in your Serial debugging assistant.

-Use USART3 for communicating with M100.PA2,PA3 as TX,RX,which should be plug in the "USART_CAN2" prot.The BaudRate here should equal to BaudRate of N1 flight control system on M100,which can be adjust on "DJI Assistant".
+Use USART3 for communicating with M100.
+PA2, PA3 as TX, RX, which should be plug in the "USART_CAN2" prot.
+The BaudRate here should equal to BaudRate of N1 flight control system on M100, which can be adjust on "DJI Assistant".
 ![硬件串口](image/硬件串口.png)

 ##Getting Start

->The first connection between stm32f4 and M100 **MUST** use your mobile device and remote control.[More about activate](https://developer.dji.com/cn/onboard-sdk/documentation/ActivationGuide/)
+>The first connection between stm32f4 and M100 **MUST** use your mobile device and remote control.
+[More about activate](https://developer.dji.com/cn/onboard-sdk/documentation/ActivationGuide/)
->After the first activate,a VIRTUAL REMOTE CONTROL can take the place of remote control.
+>After the first activate, a VIRTUAL REMOTE CONTROL can take the place of remote control.

 ###How to operate

-1. power on your M100 **warning!:remove the propellers if you are no sure !!**
+1. power on your M100 **WARNING!
+Remove the propellers if they are no in use!!**
-2. when it's booted,connect stm32 with M100.Since there is no 3v/5v power interface on M100.**Please settle it by yourself.**Using a 26v to 5v Voltage Converter or UBEC(Ultra Battery Elimination Circuit) or ever a carrying a POWER BANK is OK.
+2. when it's booted,connect stm32 with M100.
+Since there is no 3v/5v power interface on M100. **Please settle it by yourself. **Using a 26v to 5v Voltage Converter or UBEC(Ultra Battery Elimination Circuit) or ever a carrying a POWER BANK is OK.
 3. Connect stm32 with PC by serial interface.Extension cord and wireless seral port are recommened when you are doing a test.

-All the communication in this program **has been set to UNENCRYPTED**.If necessary,configre it in the program by yourself.
+All the communication in this program **has been set to UNENCRYPTED**.
+If necessary, configre it in the program by yourself.

-If the Hardware has been set correctly,reset your stm32.If everything is ok,there would be a version infomation callback by M100.Therefrom,system is ready for your command.
+If the Hardware has been set correctly,reset your stm32.
+If everything is ok,there would be a version infomation callback by M100.
+Therefrom, system is ready for your command.
 ![初始化成功](/image/初始化成功.png)

 ###Command Format

 + The protocol frame consist of Frame Header,Command,Data(optional),Frame Footer;
 - The first and second byte is frame header.
-- The third and fourth is command .
+- The third and fourth is command.
 - Followed is data(optional).
 + The last byte is frame booter.